 He recalls one specific trip finding “hundreds of valuable daguerreotype photographs laying there.”
 To his regret, his mother would not allow him to purchase these pictures.
 “To this day when I do estate sales, I encourage people to take home their family photos.
 That stuff is irreplaceable.
 You may not want it now but thirty years down the line…” he says.

 He has been in the “junking business” for over 40 years and naturally develops long-standing relationships with the regional community and beyond.
 Over the years Walker has also worked for the Fraternity and Sorority houses at the University of Kansas in which he would cook large batches of meals for the students.

 From the minute the screen door creaks open to his home, your vision is struck by an obtrusively large claw-footed bathtub overflowing with 1950’s sock monkeys.
 Author Pam Grout’s book, Kansas Curiosities: Quirky Characters, Roadside Oddities & Other Offbeat Stuff has referred to Walker as “the Jane Goodall of sock monkeys,” a title which he delightfully accepts.

-The home is lit by a wealth of moody vintage lamps and a familiar sent of a rosemary chicken soup.
+The home is lit by a wealth of moody vintage lamps and a familiar scent of a rosemary chicken soup.
 Dust-ridden shelves and obscure tabletop statues line the interior walls in his museum home.
 You’ll also discover a small collection of calcified cow hairballs he has acquired from butcher shops across the country.

 Upon meeting Walker in his home, a sense of ease washes over as he offers a cozy seat and a glass of wine.
 Any level of awkward introductions are immediately dispelled upon starting his guided tour.